-Location: Originally from the Home of the Super Bowl Champs!
+Location: Originally from the Home of the only 6 times Super Bowl Champs!

 Wrapping Paper Alternative-- recycle some clear plastic soda or water bottles instead